 Project Background

 The City of Karratha acknowledges the Ngarluma People as the Traditional Custodians of the lands within the City of Karratha and is committed to fostering respectful relationships with Aboriginal and Torres Strait Islander communities.
-This project will create a structured framework for developing reconciliation initiatives in alignment with Reconciliation Australia’s guidelines.

 Reconciliation is about building respectful relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples.
 It recognises our shared history and supports truth and inclusion across our community.